sgillis/config/README.md

 Wallpapers setup
 ----------------

-To setup the wallpapers you first need to run the get\_wallpapers.py script.
+To setup the wallpapers you first need to run the reddit\_wallpapers.py script or the natgeo\_wallpapers.py script.
 You can modify which subreddit is chosen and to which directory it is downloaded in the script.
 The same directory needs to be specified in wallpaper\_changer.py.

 To change the background periodically: